jaredly/artswap/Technical-Specification.md

   EVENT_INVALID_PHASE: 'Invalid event phase for this action',
   ARTWORK_LIMIT_EXCEEDED: 'Submission limit exceeded',
   VOTE_ALREADY_CAST: 'Vote already cast for this artwork',
+  MATCHING_ALREADY_TRIGGERED: 'Matching has already been triggered for this event',
+  ALGORITHM_NOT_READY: 'Matching algorithm is not ready to run (waiting for more votes)',

   // System
   FILE_UPLOAD_FAILED: 'File upload failed',